ruricolist/vernacular/README.md

 The language of a file can be specified in three ways.

-The preferred way is to use a special first line:
+The preferred way is to use a special first line (or second line, if the first line starts with `#!`):

     #lang my-lang
     ....

-This is called (following Racket) a *hash lang*.
+This is called a *hash lang*.
 A hash lang takes precedence over all other ways of specifying a language.

 Sometimes, however, you will be re-using an existing syntax.
 This lets you employ existing tooling like editors, linters, etc. In this case we use Emacs’s syntax for specifying modes, using a special syntax anywhere in the first line: